cairo-book/cairo-book/README.md

 The translation work is inspired from [Comprehensive Rust repository](https://github.com/google/comprehensive-rust/blob/main/TRANSLATIONS.md).

-#### For non-developer translator
+#### Initiate a new translation for your language
-If you can't set up the environment independently (or don't want to do it), and wish to initiate a new translation for your language, consider the following options:
+If you wish to initiate a new translation for your language without run a local server, consider the following tips:
-- Just ask your progammer friend generate a `.po` file of your language for you.
+- Execute the command `./translations.sh new xx` (replace `xx` with your language code).
+This method can generate the `xx.po` file of your language for you.
-- Otherwise, execute the command `./new_language.sh xx` (replace `xx` with your language code).
-This method can generate a `.po` file and almost doesn't need you install anything by yourself.
-Only for Linux and MacOS right now.
+- For update your `xx.po` file, executing the command `./translations.sh xx` (replace `xx` with your language code), as mentioned in the previous chapter.
+- If the `xx.po` file already exist(which means you are not initiate a new translation), you should not run this command.

 ### Work locally (Cairo programs verification)